goadesign/clue/instrument/README.md

 The `instrument` functions used to instrument the service are:

-* `HTTP`: creates a middlware that instruments an HTTP handler.
+* `HTTP`: creates a middleware that instruments an HTTP handler.
 * `UnaryServerInterceptor`: creates an interceptor that instruments gRPC unary server methods.
 * `StreamServerInterceptor`: creates an interceptor that instruments gRPC stream server methods.
 * `Handler`: creates a HTTP handler that exposes Prometheus metrics.